isb-cgc/radiology-viewer/README.md

 # radiology-viewer

-This repo contains scripts for launching the webapp radiology viewers VMS.
-There are four VMS, dicom-viewer-prod, -dev, -test and -uat.
+This repo contains scripts for launching the webapp radiology viewers VMs.
+There are four VMS, dicom-viewer-prod, dicom-viewer-dev, dicom-viewer-test and dicom-viewer-uat.
 To launch a vm, execute:

   $ build/buildVM.sh \<vm\>